MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/administrator/omnichannel-customer-service-package.md

 ## Unified Service Desk - Omnichannel for Customer Service - Upgrade

-Use this package if you'veUpd deployed any of the following packages, and want to upgrade to the latest version:
+Use this package if you've deployed any of the following packages, and want to upgrade to the latest version:

 - **Unified Service Desk - Omnichannel for Customer Service - Add-on**
 - **Unified Service Desk - Omnichannel for Customer Service** with customizations